git-moss/DrivenByMossWiki/Akai-APCmini.md

 Support script for Akais' APCmini controller.
 You can control track parameters, devices and session view.

+## Installation

+If you added the controller manually, select the MIDI input without an extension (not: "EXT, DAW") and the USB connection (there should be only one option for that).

 ## Features

 For the basic usage see the APCmini manual.
 The differences are as follows: